FreakyMithril/generator-uamithril-web-starter/readme.md

 You can use csscomb file for styles(more: http://csscomb.com) In "scss" folder we have main.scss, all files must be included to it with started name, - _sample.scss.
 2. Javascript:
-All files in "js" folder except 'vendor' will be concatenated to main.js(src/js/main.js will be in the end of file), all files from 'vendor' will be the same in 'dist/js/vendor'
+All files in "js" folder except 'vendor' will be concatenated to main.js(src/js/main.js will be in the end of file), all files from 'vendor' will be the same in 'dist/js/vendor', if in 'vendor' folder you have file named - jquery.js, it will include first
 3. Images:
 Will auto optimized
 4. Includes: